Secure Email for Healthcare: How To Ensure You’re Not At Risk

 Email archiving providers are designated as Business Associates, and must comply with the HIPAA Security Rule as like covered entities.
 Check out this article to learn about when and why a BAA is required.

-Choosing an email provider
+Choosing a secure email provider

 Another conversation you will have with regard to email security is the choice of email provider.
 Your email provider should be cognizant of the administrative, physical and technical safeguards stipulated under the HIPAA regulations as well as provide a reliable service.
 Some questions that you should ask a potential provider include: